Grate-Oracle-Lewot/GrateCrystal/README.md

   - We can count Shuckle's ability to make Berry Juice (this now works even before you reach Goldenrod City)
   - Miltank can produce Moomoo Milk in the same manner as Shuckle fermenting Berries (in this case it needs an empty held item slot)
   - Spinarak and Ariados don't make contact when using Bind or Wrap (yes, I bothered to code this)
-  - Ditto won't activate held X items until after Transforming (Transform copies stat levels and thus would overwrite X item boosts)
+  - Ditto won't activate held Apricorns until after Transforming (Transform copies stat levels and thus would overwrite prior boosts)
 - Overhaul of Pokémon learnsets, egg moves, breeding groups, encounter locations, encounter levels, enemy trainer parties, wild held items, some base stats, etc.
   - Ditto is now the fastest Pokémon, letting it Transform before getting hit, and it can also learn a small number of TM moves
   - Unown and Delibird learn multiple moves and have better stats